 - Avoid napping during the day.
 It can disturb the normal pattern of sleep and wakefulness.
 If you do nap, make it short!

 - Avoid stimulants such as caffeine, nicotine, and alcohol too close to bedtime.
-As well as TV, loud music, talking on phone or social activities While alcohol is well known to speed the onset of sleep, it disrupts sleep in the second half as the body begins to metabolize the alcohol, causing arousal.
+As well as TV, loud music, talking on phone or social activities While alcohol is well known to speed up sleep, it disrupts sleep in the second half as the body begins to metabolize the alcohol, causing arousal.
 Any stimulant that causes high brain activity will be difficult to pacify during sleep.

 - Exercise can promote good sleep.
 Vigorous exercise should be taken in the morning or late afternoon.
 A relaxing exercise, like yoga, can be done before bed to help initiate a restful night’s sleep.

 - Food can be disruptive right before sleep.
 Stay away from large meals close to bedtime.
-Also dietary changes can cause sleep problems, if someone is struggling with a sleep problem, it’s not a good time to start experimenting with spicy dishes.
+Also, dietary changes can cause sleep problems, for instance, spicy food disrupts sleep.
 And, remember, chocolate has caffeine.

 - Ensure adequate exposure to natural light.
-This is particularly important for older people who may not venture outside as frequently as children and adults.
 Light exposure helps maintain a healthy sleep-wake cycle.

 - Establish a regular relaxing bedtime routine.
 Try to avoid emotionally upsetting conversations and activities before trying to go to sleep.
 Don’t dwell on, or bring your problems to bed.